 About Matthew

-I sunk who knows how many weekends into videogames growing up in Northwest Oregon.
+I sunk who knows how many weekends into videogames growing up, between high school and college.
 Now, I play and write them.

-Okay, this version of ‘About Me’ that is less formal than what is on my homepage.
+Okay, this version of ‘About Me’ is less formal than what is on my homepage.
+I wanted to take this space to share details about my writing experiences, what inspires me, and more.

 My goal is providing your studio with compelling writing involving engaging characters, storylines, and a player-first mindset.
-While I work alone very well, I love collaborating to achieve outstanding results
+While I work alone very well, I love collaborating to achieve outstanding results.
+It often takes a village to create a videogame.

 My passion is in developing high-fidelity, single player titles, ranging from science fiction and fantasy FPSs, RPGs, and branching narratives.
 However, you can see my range of contributions is also in pixel art sci-fi, fairy tale fantasy, and RPGs.
-Additionally, you will see smaller bits like item descriptions and multiplayer callouts in my portfolio.
-If I had to narrow down my writing style, its a mix of wise-cracking and dramatic.
+Additionally, you will see smaller bits, like item descriptions and multiplayer callouts in my portfolio.
+If I had to describe my writing style, it might be hard to.
+It can be shaped to whatever the project needs.

 But wait, that’s not all!
-I am quite competitive.
 From Battlefield to PubG, Call of Duty to Gang Beasts - playing with others creates lasting memories and relationships.
 Mostly, I dive into Halo.
 That franchise hooked me in over twenty-one years ago.
 Having the opportunity to stuff like voice-acting, level design, or writing on a multiplayer game would kick butt.

 What made me want to write creatively?

 Oh, brother - that’s a long-winded question.
 Hmm.
-Besides that my college grades improved dramatically (see what I did there? :) ), I fell in love with the process of it.
+Besides that my college grades improved dramatically, I fell in love with the process of it, of storytelling.
 Every.
 Single.
 Step.
 Of constructing something purely from my imagination.
 Of having a sandbox of ideas that I can build upon.
-Of providing the world with stories of meaningful themes and goofy characters, that have a power to point readers to a great hope.
-Now, combine that art with videogames - the art of interactive entertainment - and you have one of the most influential forms of entertainment today.
+Of providing the world with stories of powerful, or quiet, themes and goofy characters, that have a power to point readers to a great hope.
+Now, combine that art with interactive entertainment, and you have the most influential form of storytelling today.
 The most unique.
-There’s reason why videogames earn more than music and Hollywood combined!
+There’s reason why videogames earn more than music and Hollywood combined.

 Lemme share a little more…

-What’s my qualification?
-I received that piece of paper from Portland State University as a B.S in English Literature and a Minor in Creative Writing Fiction, in 2018.
+To wrap this up, I received that piece of paper called a diploma from Portland State University as a B.S in English Literature and a Minor in Creative Writing Fiction, in 2018.
 That’s what happens when you start college as a computer science major - you change to writing!
-Plus, I’ve contributed to a small number of indie titles; see my portfolio for those!

 Addicted to chocolate chip cookies.
 Can listen to Skillet on repeat.
-Sucks at volleyball yet still enjoys it.
+Sucks at volleyball.
+Overdoes “your mom” jokes.